aipmhub/chat-plugin-sdk/docs/guides/plugin-type.md

 The `standalone` plugin type is designed to support complex interactions.
 These plugins can fully control the interaction logic and run in the form of independent applications.
 They are suitable for scenarios that require rich user interaction, such as form filling, games, or other multi-step operations. `Standalone` plugins can decide whether to trigger AI messages on their own, and can even trigger AI replies programmatically.

-The `standalone` type of plugin is the biggest difference between LobeChat and ChatGPT plugin systems.
+The `standalone` type of plugin is the biggest difference between AiPMChat and ChatGPT plugin systems.
 It is because of the existence of this type of plugin that we can achieve more complex conversation interaction experiences through plugins.

 For example, the officially implemented clock plugin is a standard Standalone plugin, which is characterized by not containing any backend API and being implemented purely on the frontend.